Average Cost of In Home Care for the Elderly

 As the population continues to age, the economic impact of caregiving will become more significant.
 Concerns exist that more highly educated and highly paid adults will reduce time at work or exit the workforce to care for elderly parents.

 The effect of this may have a negative financial impact.
 Loss of income results in loss of income taxes, contributions to Medicare and Social Security, and other impacts not yet calculated.
-It is time that the role of caregiving become a larger discussion instead of pushing the role and responsibility on family members to solve.
+It is time that the role of caregiving becomes a larger discussion instead of pushing the role and responsibility on family members to solve.

-Average Cost of In Home Care
+Average Cost of In-Home Care

-In 2019 dollars, the hourly rate for the average cost of in home care for the elderly is $20 to $30 per hour.
+In 2019 dollars, the hourly rate for the average cost of in-home care for the elderly is $20 to $30 per hour.
 The rate depends on the type of assistance needed by the elderly parent.
-Companion type services that involve task work around the home are generally in the lower range.
+Companion-type services that involve task work around the home are generally in the lower range.